• Skip to main content

 Lemongrass normally comes as a whole stalk, but it can be dried out to use later.
 It’s a great lemongrass stalk substitute when you’re cooking.

-Too much of the dried lemongrass can overpower the whole meal because it has a higher concentration.
-For greater results, the dried lemongrass is best for meat dishes and sauces.
+Too much of the lemongrass can overpower the whole meal because it has a higher concentration.
+For greater results, lemongrass is best for meat dishes and sauces.

-One stalk of fresh lemongrass = One tablespoon of dried lemongrass
+One stalk of fresh lemongrass = One tablespoon of lemongrass

 When I was looking into all of the best lemongrass substitutes, I was frustrated reading the lists that other people were putting out there.